m3db/m3/src/collector/integration/README.md

 Package integration contains integration tests for the collector.

 The directory is structured as follows:
-* msgpack/: simple msgpack server receiving traffic sent from the collector for integration testing.
+* server/: simple server receiving traffic sent from the collector for integration testing.
-* client.go: wrapper client for testing TCP connections.
+* client.go: simple client for testing TCP connections.
 * data.go: data structures and utility functions for test data generation and validation.
 * defaults.go: default values for various testing parameters.
 * integration.go: general utility functions.